wonderfloyd/Consenz_Requierments/job_specifications.md

 ![entering_page_mockup](https://user-images.githubusercontent.com/42510547/70627786-80e8c300-1c2f-11ea-93f3-33f3a6ffe004.png)

-### 3.2. <a id="choose-cns-topics-page-view"></a>Choose CNS_Topics Page View
+### 3.2. <a id="choose-topics-page-view">Choose Topics Page View</a>
-This page contains the CNS_Topic (see [definition](#definitions)) list for the current Document.
+This page contains the Topic (see [definition](#definitions)) list for the current Document.
 The list should be a multiple selection checkbox, where the user can select either none, some, or all of the options.
 The "Proceed to Votes" button leads to the voting page.
 If no option is selected the user will go through _all_ of the vote Suggestions ([definition](#definitions)) in the Document.
-Otherwise he'll go through vote suggestions _specific_ to the CNS_Topics selected.
+Otherwise he'll go through vote suggestions _specific_ to the Topics selected.

 #### Page View Specifications:
 __Goal__: Give the user an option to choose the topic that most relevant to her.
 __Variables__:
 - topicsSelectedList
   - Type: List
-  - Description: List of all CNS_Topics selected by the user
+  - Description: List of all Topics selected by the user

 __Topics__
-- CNS_Topics list
+- Topics list
   - Type: List
   - Description: List of the topics of document.
-The list will be open when user clicks on the CNS_Topics list.
+The list will be open when user clicks on the Topics list.
 The default state display and the first item of the list will be 'All Topics' clickable.
-The User choose a Topic from CNS_Topic list and then clicks the "Proceed to Votes" clickable.
+The User choose a Topic from Topic list and then clicks the "Proceed to Votes" clickable.
   - Item:
-    - CNS_Topic_Checkbox
+    - Topic_Checkbox
     - Type:
       - String
       - Checkbox
     - Action:
-      - Feedback: A CNS_Topic is added to the topicsSelectedList list.
+      - Feedback: A Topic is added to the topicsSelectedList list.
 - Proceed to Votes
   - Type: Clickable
   - States:
-    - topicsSelectedList Not Empty (User selected some CNS_Topics)
+    - topicsSelectedList Not Empty (User selected some Topics)
       - Action:
-        - To: New Votes Page with `mode=Specific CNS_Topic`
+        - To: New Votes Page with `mode=Specific Topic`
-        - Feedback: Page view shifts to New Votes Page with Specific CNS_Topic mode.
+        - Feedback: Page view shifts to New Votes Page with Specific Topic mode.
     - topicSelectedList Empty
       - Action:
-        - To: New Votes Page with `mode=All CNS_Topic`
+        - To: New Votes Page with `mode=All Topic`
-        - Feddback: Page view shifts to (All CNS_Topics) New Votes Page View.
+        - Feddback: Page view shifts to (All Topics) New Votes Page View.
 - _User Menu_
 - _Bread Crumbs_